wp-plugins/contact-form-lite/readme.txt

 == Description ==
 = Contact Form Plugin =
-**[Contact Form](https://wordpress.org/plugins/contact-form-lite/ "contact form plugin")** allows you to create best **contact form** with quickly and easily drag and drop interface, you won't have to code anything and your forms will work right out of the box.
+**[contact form](https://wordpress.org/plugins/contact-form-lite/ "contact form plugin")** allows you to create best **contact form** with quickly and easily drag and drop interface, you won't have to code anything and your forms will work right out of the box.

 Not only does the **Contact Form** take care of the functionality, it can very easily make your form look great too.
 For the more advanced user, you will not be disappointed with the flexibility of the styling features of Contact Form Plugin.